Orrimp/RESTgen/README.md

 RESTgen
 =======

-This projekts allows to generate RESTful Jersey source code defined by a model.
+This projekts allows to generate RESTful Jersey 2.8 compatible source code defined by a model.
 It uses Xtend and Xtend features to generate the source code.

 ## Using RESTgen